Aberdeen & Aberdeenshire

 From babbling brooks to dense forests and wild coastal stretches, Dumfries & Galloway is the perfect backdrop for adventure.
 The stunning natural scenery has inspired poets, artists and writers for centuries; visitors can explore its proud heritage in Wigtown, Scotland's National Book Town, or Kirkcudbright, the Artists' Town.
 Away from the hustle and bustle, the beautiful landscapes offer the opportunity to spot rare wildlife and explore the valleys and hills of Galloway Forest Park, one of Scotland's most famous nature reserves.

-Uncover some of Scotland's most precious gems in Dundee and Angus.
+Uncover some of Scotland's most precious gems in Dundee & Angus.
 The stunning region is home to pristine beaches, ancient forests, world class golf courses and miles of rugged hills.
 Guarding the banks of the River Tay is Dundee, the fourth largest city in Scotland and home to an array of unique heritage and urban charms.
 Further along the coast in Arbroath visitors can sample the famous Arbroath Smokies, or see Scotland's history come to life at Arbroath Abbey, where the Declaration of Arbroath was signed in 1320.

 Discover the historic region of the Kingdom of Fife and experience the rich variety in its villages and towns.
 For a compact region, the Kingdom of Fife is incredibly diverse; there are historic universities, world-renowned links golf courses, sweeping coastlines and miles of lush, green landscapes.
 From outdoor adventure to cultural pursuits, Fife's array of charms makes it a playground for explorers and adventurers alike.

-Bursting with history, culture, art, shopping and entertainment, Greater Glasgow and the Clyde Valley is home to Scotland's largest and most dynamic city.
+Bursting with history, culture, art, shopping and entertainment, Greater Glasgow & the Clyde Valley is home to Scotland's largest and most dynamic city.
 Visitors can seek pleasure in its many shops and restaurants, pursue culture in the world-class museums and galleries or experience Glasgow's famous hospitality first hand at one of the many sporting and entertainment venues in the city.
 Follow the River Clyde and there's just as much to explore, from the region's important heritage to its stunning landscapes.

-Home to ancient landscapes, highland clans, majestic mountains and haunted glens, The Highlands and Moray make up Scotland's most fabled region.
+Home to ancient landscapes, highland clans, majestic mountains and haunted glens, the Highlands make up Scotland's most fabled region.
 Visitors can take part in outdoor pursuits, witness amazing wildlife or set off on the famous Malt Whisky Trail; with a unique heritage and seemingly boundless supply of natural beauty, the expansive landscapes of the Highlands have a way of making you feel at one with nature.

 Scattered off the north coast of Scotland is an archipelago of more than 70 islands that make up Orkney and Shetland.
 Punctuated by their sandy white shores, traditional cottages, ancient stone structure and clear blue waters, this magical region is a hotbed of heritage, culture, wildlife and natural beauty waiting to be discovered.